The Wreck of the Nancy Lee

 "The Wreck of the Nancy Lee" (1931) is a comic song, words and music by Arthur Le Clerq.
 Sheet music published in London in 1932 billed it as "He Played his Ukulele as the Ship Went Down: a comedy foxtrot".
-It has been recorded by Clinton Ford, and in March 1932 by Leslie Holmes and by Leslie Sarony.
+It has been recorded by Clinton Ford, Fred And Leslie Gilbert (Comedians), and in March 1932 by Leslie Holmes and by Leslie Sarony.